*The Creative Challenge will open for applications on 26 February 2020*

 - Attend a three day course of intensive business and pitch training

-- Submit a business plan, financial forecast and 1-minute video pitch
+- Submit a business plan, financial forecast and one-minute video pitch

 Then, if you’re lucky enough to be shortlisted as a finalist, you will also be asked to